 –Rob Taylor nmblive.com, 2017

-All the tracks are completely improvised, yet they all sound composed, with thematic arcs, repeating motifs and intuitive endings.
+All the tracks are completely “composing in the moment,” yet they all sound composed, with thematic arcs, repeating motifs and intuitive endings.
 This stems from both of the musicians having a long history of composition, and an affinity for the same music.
 There is an equal give and take throughout these tracks, with neither Judi nor Bruce dominating the direction.
 Videographer Michal Shapiro, who shot the sessions, remarks, “Bruce may start off with a chord, or a sound or even a melodic figure, and Judi listens, interacts, and then before you know it, they are creating a beautiful song.
 Or sometimes Judi just starts singing and Bruce jumps right on it.
 But it amazes me that they come out the other end with these deep, cohesive musical pieces.”